Prudential's Peters uses barbell as rate hike looms

 Peters has been emphasizing bonds from different parts of the credit spectrum, in a sort of barbell strategy, combining higher- and lower-risk assets.

-He said he likes banks such as Citigroup Inc (C.N) and Barclays Plc (BARC.L), sometimes dropping down the capital structure to buy preferred securities for their extra yield.
+He said he likes banks such as Citigroup Inc and Barclays Plc, sometimes dropping down the capital structure to buy preferred securities for their extra yield.

 Peters also favors short-term, "double-B" rated bonds, saying some junk-rated companies are "paradoxically" managing themselves more conservatively than their investment-grade counterparts, especially in the industrial sector.